Vek0n/employee-recognition/README.md

  ### How to sort training data
- To start training place data in `data` directory:
+ To start training place data in `neural_network/data/` directory:
  ```
  data
  |------train